lucakim27/coym/README.md

 - **Dynamic Data**: Interacts with the backend to fetch and display information in real-time.
 - **User-friendly Interface**: Clean and intuitive layout for easy use.
 - **Performance-focused**: Optimized for fast loading and smooth interactions.

+## API

+This frontend works with the [COYM API](https://github.com/lucakim27/coym-api) backend.
+See the backend repository for setup and API documentation.